.

 Making a bad situation even worse, much worse, we have entered the brave new world of water privatization, where huge, predatory, multinational corporations are gradually gaining control over our once publicly-owned water supplies.
 With growing scarcity, the market value of water will undoubtedly rise.
 It is with good reason that Fortune magazine has dubbed water the oil of the 21st century.
 According to Fortune, the annual profits of the water industry now amount to about 40 percent of those of the oil sector,

-and are close to $1 trillion.
+are close to $1 trillion.

 .